Unique Considerations

 Special Equipment

-- Compactor: A machine used to compress waste into smaller volumes, making transportation easier and more efficient.
+- Compactor: Used to compress waste materials to reduce volume, making transportation more efficient.

 Expert Tips